 Lucep drives enterprise sales and customer engagement for the world’s largest companies in financial services, healthcare and some who are in the business of government.
 Our sales team members are expected to converse intelligently with the departmental heads of these corporations.

 To get that kind of learning, we turn to top sales coaches who are reputed leadership and sales consultants.
 We read their books, interviews and articles published online

-These are sales coaches who have literally written the book on sales, and we’re sharing with you here 10 enterprise sales tips from these experts.
+These are the world's top sales coaches who have literally written the book on sales, and we’re sharing with you here these top 10 sales coaching tips from these experts.
 These tips will take you from a core philosophy of sales all the way to a crack sales team ready to run through walls for you.

 1. To sell effectively, you need a philosophy.

 Selling isn’t something you do to someone.
 It is something you do for someone and with someone.

 See more.. by Anthony Iannarino, Author, The Lost Art of Closing

 2. The best sales professionals are impeccably honest.